caseysoftware/contactually-php/README.md

 *  Implement update (PUT) for Accounts, Buckets, Contacts, Tasks
 *  Implement pagination for ~~ContactHistories->index(), Contacts->index(), Tasks->index(), Contacts->search()~~, Notes->search(), Tasks->search()
 *  Implement error handling for all of the above
+*  Start using SSL Certificate validation for better security

 ## Oddities